kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 If you use our data collection scripts and analysis code in your work, please cite our paper:

 Kalhor, G., Yadav, S., Noor, N., Alroomi, N., Ali, S., Darbari, U., & Mashhadi, A. (2024).
 Exploring biases in large language models through co-authorship analysis.
-Submitted to *EPJ Data Science*.
+Under review at *EPJ Data Science*.

 # Directories